FastIsostasy.jl

 Getting started

 FastIsostasy.jl is a registered julia package.
-To install it, please run:
+To install it, simply run:

 using Pkg